angerhang/angerhang.github.io/_posts/2022-02-02-why_human_activity_recognition_is_far_from_solved.md

  <img src="/assets/gifs/walk1.gif" width="300"> | <img src="/assets/gifs/walk2.gif" width="300">| <img src="/assets/gifs/walk3.gif" width="300">|

 Source: GIPHY

+Depending on a person's age and the environment, we could see a perfect gait cycle in young adults, however, in older individuals, we might see a much more gradual and perhaps irregular gait cycle.
+The `duration`, `trajectory`, and `geometric `characteristics of even the same activity type can be vastly different, not even to mention other activities that require more complex body coordination.

+Well, some might suggest that instead of having an activity classed called "walk", let's have many "walk" types to account for the differences in how people.
+What a brilliant idea!
+[The Compendium of Physical Activities](https://sites.google.com/site/compendiumofphysicalactivities/home?authuser=0) is one of the major initiatives that aim to have a universal activity classification.
+The compendium is widely used in epidemiological studies.
+Whereas, more recently, [ego4d](https://ego4d-data.org) also proposed to do something similar by having over 200+ activity taxonomy to label its ego-centric video stream for VR applications.
+Depending on the type of applications, we might opt to use a different activity vocabulary.

+Nonetheless, it is important to note that none of the activity compendiums is perfect.
+Sometimes, we will need to develop a variant of our own.
+For example, if you are only interested in knowing roughly how active you are per week.
+Perhaps, you don't need to develop a model for hundreds of activity types.
+Three classes might be all you need: vigorous, moderate, and sedentary.

+Most activity type definition needs careful design.
+There is one exception to the rule which is when we would like to detect a specific gesture signal in HCI.
+For example,  Apple Watch's battery doesn't last very long.
+Hence, the Watch tries to preserve the battery by having the screen dimed until when a specific up lift motion is detected.
+The lift detector is designed to capture the user's desire to look at the watch.
+This type of motion is rather unique and specific to the type of device.
+A general HAR model won't be able to capture this type of motion, hence, adding more complexity to the HAR model development.

 ## II.
 Hetergenous benchmark baselines
 In other popular domains in machine learning such as vision or language, there are many well-recognised benchmarks that everyone understands and uses such as CIFAR-10 and ImageNet.
 To be the `state-of-the-art` model, one will need to develop some new methods that out-performnce existings baselines on some dimensions. **Unforuatenly, in HAR, we don't have a well-recognised HAR benchmark that allows us to directly compare different model performances.**